Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Summary and conclusions

 In summary, our results show that \wbing can substantially reduce the grid resolution needed to correctly follow tiny perturbations in situations in which the stationary background state involves the balance of two large opposing forces.
-We obtained comparable results with the \alphabeta and Deviation methods, both far surpassing the \leroux method in accuracy in the low-Mach-number regime.
-The \alphabeta and Deviation methods are also expected to be more accurate than the majority of other well-balanced methods present in astrophysical literature \citep[e.g.,][]{zingale2002a,perego2016a,kaeppeli2011a,kaeppeli2016a,padioleau2019a}, because they exactly balance the stationary solution rather than an approximation to it.
+We obtained comparable results with the \alphabeta and deviation methods, both far surpassing the \leroux method in accuracy in the low-Mach-number regime.
+The \alphabeta and deviation methods are also expected to be more accurate than the majority of other well-balanced methods present in astrophysical literature \citep[e.g.,][]{zingale2002a,perego2016a,kaeppeli2011a,kaeppeli2016a,padioleau2019a}, because they exactly balance the stationary solution rather than an approximation to it.
 Although an analytical prescription is often not available, the stationary solution can be computed to an arbitrary degree of accuracy in many astrophysical applications.
+This statement only holds in the case that the hydrostatic background state does not change in time.
+In this case an update is necessary, which we do not discuss in this paper.
+This step would likely involve a local approximation to hydrostatic equilibrium, similar to the ones suggested in the other aforementioned methods.
+It should be noted, however, that such an update is unnecessary in the case of very slow flows, such as in earlier phases of stellar evolution, because the background state hardly changes over time, even after hundreds of convective turnover times.

-We prefer to use the Deviation method, because it is more general and does not impose any restrictions on reconstruction variables.
+We prefer to use the deviation method, because it is more general and does not impose any restrictions on reconstruction variables.
 The method can be applied both to nearly hydrostatic cases and to cases in which rotation becomes important.
 The latter can have strong impact on stellar evolution \citep{maeder2000a} as well as on the propagation of IGW in stars \citep{rogers2013a}.

 The \leroux method still has its place, though. \citet{horst2021a} show for the case of convective helium-shell burning that this method considerably reduces numerical diffusion of the hydrostatic background stratification as compared to the unbalanced case if the gravitational energy is not included in the total energy.
 Therefore we consider the \leroux method as a valid method that leads to improvements already with little development effort.